How To Write a Cannabis Dispensary Business Plan

 Additionally, there’s the legality issue that all cannabis businesses currently face.
 Since it’s not legal on the federal level, you need to think about being completely above board in every possible way.
 Your bookkeeping and accounting must be airtight, meaning you’ll probably want to employ a CPA who can help you navigate the tricky business of filing federal taxes.
 It’s also not a bad idea to retain a lawyer who can help you stay abreast of any regulatory hurdles and changes.

 In your compliance summary, make it clear how you plan on checking off each box to achieve full compliance with state, county, and city regulations.

 In the execution section, you’ll outline your step-by-step plan for getting started and maintaining operations.
 You’ll summarize everything preceding this section in a kind of narrative that includes the fund acquisition process, licensing and compliance, contracting with professionals who deliver essential services, procurement of real estate and supplies, staffing, logistics, and marketing.
-Which growers and suppliers do you plan on partnering with?
+Which companies that are growing cannabis and suppliers do you plan on partnering with?
 Which inventory control method do you plan on using?
 Do you plan on using a bank for revenue and profits, or will you be a cash-only business with a safe in a secure location?

 With all the considerations that will go into running your dispensary, it’s best not to have to worry too much about something as complex as inventory management.
 The cannabis industry is growing so fast, you’ll want to make sure you’re well-stocked and ready to cater to the needs of your customers.
 Create the best business plan you can, put it into action, and then hang on for the ride.
 This is an industry that won’t slow down anytime soon.